Disability Rehabilitation and Hospitals Information

 Physical medicine and rehabilitation (PM&R), also known as psychiatry or rehabilitation medicine, is defined as a branch of medicine that aims to enhance and restore functional ability and quality of life to those with physical impairments or disabilities.
 A physician having completed training in this field is referred to as a physiatrist or rehabilitation medicine specialist.
 Physiatrists specialize in restoring optimal function to people with injuries to the muscles, bones, tissues, and nervous system (such as stroke patients).
 Rehabilitation of people with disabilities is a process aimed at enabling them to reach and maintain their optimal physical, sensory, intellectual, psychological and social functional levels.
 Rehabilitation provides disabled people with the tools they need to attain independence and self-determination.

 Doctors who specialize in Physical Medicine and Rehabilitation are known as, 'Physiatrists,' and are experts in the diagnosis, treatment, and prevention of disabilities of all types.
-They work with interdisciplinary teams of experts in a number of fields, to include Nursing, Physical Therapy, Occupational Therapy, Speech and Language Pathology, Psychology, Recreational Therapy, and other Physiatrists in order to improve and maximize each individual's function, quality of life, and independence.
+They work with interdisciplinary teams of experts in several fields, to include nursing, Physical Therapy, Occupational Therapy, Speech and Language Pathology, Psychology, Recreational Therapy, and other Physiatrists to improve and maximize each individual's function, quality of life, and independence.
 Persons who are admitted to a rehabilitation unit in a hospital are likely to meet a Physiatrist.

 Benefits of Admission to an Acute Rehabilitation Unit (ACU)

 The type of therapy and goals of therapy is different for different people.
 Rehabilitation often focuses on:

 - Physical therapy to help your strength, mobility, and fitness